-Regulation 10 provides that where a facility holder closes one facility and opens another facility the financial institution shall confirm the identity of the facility holder and obtain any additional information with respect to the facility holder and all records relating to the existing account shall be transferee to the new facility and retained for the relevant period.
+Regulation 10 provides that where a facility holder closes one facility and opens another facility the financial institution shall confirm the identity of the facility holder and obtain any additional information with respect to the facility holder and all records relating to the existing account shall be transferred to the new facility and retained for the relevant period.

-Regulation 11 provides that records required by section 22, 24 or 25 of the Act to be kept by any financial institution may be stored on microfiche, computer disk or in other electronic form.
+Regulation 11 provides that records required by section 23, 24 or 25 of the Act to be kept by any financial institution may be stored on microfiche, computer disk or in electronic form.

-IV.
-FINANCIAL INTELLIGENCE UNIT ACT, 2000
+IV FINANCIAL INTELLIGENCE UNIT ACT, 2000

-By virtue of section 3, the Financial Intelligence Unit Act, 2000 (Act No. 39 of 2000) (the Act") establishes the Financial Intelligence Unit of The Bahamas (the "FIU") giving it wide powers to enter into contracts and to do all such things necessary for the purposes of its functions.
+By virtue of section 3, the Financial Intelligence Unit Act, 2000 (the "Act") establishes the Financial Intelligence Unit of The Bahamas (the "FIU"), giving it wide powers to enter into contracts and to do all such things necessary for the purposes of its functions.